- 1 kg red snapper, whole parrotfish, red butterfish and/or pink sea-bream steaks, scaled and cleaned

 - 3 spring onions (scallions), very finely chopped

 - 3 large ripe tomatoes, chopped

 If using parrotfish or any other small fish, leave them whole.
 If using red snapper, cut them in half.
 In a large mixing bowl, combine one crushed garlic clove, the bay leaf, the juice of 2 limes, salt and pepper, the sunflower oil and 125ml of water.
 Add all the fish and marinate for at least 2 hours.

-Heat the achiote oil in a large pot over a medium heat and cook the onion, thyme sprigs, parsley, spring onions and the remaining garlic for about a minute.
+Heat the unrefined palm oil in a large pot over a medium heat and cook the onion, thyme sprigs, parsley, spring onions and the remaining garlic for about a minute.
 Add the tomatoes and cook for 2 minutes.
 Add 125ml water and stir in the tomato purée.
 Cook for another 2 minutes.